 Processing and organizing the data from TCGA to a form that I could use for Tensorflow turned out to be the most difficult part of this project, so here are the steps I followed, and resources I found helpful along the way.

 I started by reading discussions on Biostars.
 I was surprised by the lack of detailed documentation for handling TCGA data for beginners.

-I downloaded 17 datasets from TCGA, but will only focus on three in this post.
+I downloaded 17 datasets from TCGA.
 TCGA has two tiers of data: free and controlled.
 The controlled set requires special access (you need to apply for it).
 So instead, I chose only the TXT files (consisting of transcriptome profiles).
-This sped up my processing a bit, since the controlled tier contains BAM sequencing reads of ~60-200MB.
+This sped up my processing a bit, since the controlled tier contains BAM sequencing reads of ~

 Once I had all my TXT files for one tissue origin site in the cart, I downloaded the GDC Manifest.
+The manifest is just a file containing a list of the files you have requested.
 Since I was downloading to a cluster, I used the GDC-Client:

 ./gdc-client download -m $MANIFEST